shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 * `min/moment-with-locales.min.js`

-8. To map the files, edit the `Gruntfile.js` in the custom theme and change the `copy` task to map the files to the corresponding folders inside the `frontend/_public/vendors` directory.
+8. To map the files, edit the `Gruntfile.js` in the custom theme and change the `copy` task to map the files to the corresponding directories inside the `frontend/_public/vendors` directory.

 ```js
 'moment.js': {